Berkeley-MDes/tdf-fa24-cdlinda02/README.md

 # Outline
 [Week 1 (9/2)](README.md#week-1-weekly-report-1), [Week 2 (9/9)](README.md#week-2-weekly-report-2), [Week 3 (9/16)](README.md#week-3-weekly-report-3), [Week 4 (9/23)](README.md#week-4-weekly-report-4)

 ---
 # Week 4: Weekly Report 4 #
+## Week of 09/30/2024
+### Reflections
+For Monday's assignment, I successfully compiled and flashed three files.
+I had trouble with flashing the file and kept getting "Device not found".
+I figured out it might because I'm working on this from home, and I haven't connect my Photon 2 to my home Wifi yet.
+After a few more tires, I was able to flash it successfully.

+---

+# Week 4: Weekly Report 4 #